-The 2013 Oscars telecast was a rather tedious affair, largely characterized by the audience's awkward reaction to host Seth MacFarlane's borderline tasteless attempts at humor.
-On what it is considered our big night, our Super Bowl, gays were mentioned three times:
+The 2013 Oscars telecast was a rather tedious affair, largely characterized by the awkward reaction of the audience at LA's Dolby Theatre to host Seth MacFarlane's borderline tasteless attempts at humor.
+However, I wasn't too troubled as it was nice to see a fresh face.
+On what it is considered our big night, our Super Bowl, gays were mentioned three times.

 - After the chorus' appearance, MacFarlane told William Shatner (who was visiting from the future) that he wasn't a member of the chorus, to which Shatner replied, "Oh, trust me, in July 2015 you join the chorus".

 - Later in the telecast MacFarlane announced that the musical Chicago was being honored for winning Best Picture 10 years ago, "because we're afraid the show wasn't gay enough yet."

 - By far, the highlight of the night for me was Dame Shirley Bassey, who appeared at the end of a tribute to 50 years of James Bond movies and performed the theme from Gold Finger.
 It was a very electric performance (such expressive use of her hands and arms!) and the audience gave her quite a reception.
 Later, at the end of the "In Memoriam" tribute, Barbra Streisand came on stage and, in tribute to Marvin Hamlisch, sang The Way We Were.

 - I loved hearing last year's Best Actor winner, French actor Jean Dujardin, pronouncing the names of the Best Actress nominees.